 One popular new tie in Europe was the neckerchief.
 A square silk scarf was tied around the neck and held in place with either a square knot or a tie ring with ends pointing to the sides.
 The hippies wore their neck scarves loose without a pin so as not to be confused with an actual necktie.

 The 1980s is where I draw the line at my vintage research.
 Born in the ’80s, it is always hard to think of your youth as “vintage” now.
 I do, however, remember buying my dad a tie every year for Christmas.
-He liked wide horizontal striped ties in navy blues, reds and grey the most.
+He liked wide horizontal striped ties in navy blues, reds and greys the most.
 Occasionally, we would get him a funny Christmas tie with cartoon characters all over it.
 I am pretty sure that has been a tradition among families for most of the century.

 Do you want to buy, sell or get help dating your vintage tie?
 Join the I love Vintage Ties Facebook group.